 iPhone Photo Stream.
 Go to Settings → Photos → deselect the Upload to My Photo Stream option.
 This will stop sending and receiving photos from all your iCloud devices.
 Perhaps you would agree that it is enough to have pictures from the digital camera on a Mac only, or the iPad’s photos just on your iPad.

 iPhone Cleaner App.
 Even if you have completed the previous steps, there are megabytes of photos and videos that may still be on your iPhone.
 Fortunately, there is a free application, Phone Cleaner, that helps you to manage Photos on your iPhone.
 It scans and arranges your videos and photos by size, showing the largest files first.
 It is a very handy and fast way to get rid of big and old files.
-Just launch Phone Cleaner → tap on Fast Cleanup → select files you want to delete → tap on the Remove selected button → tap on Delete.
+Also, the application displays similar photos and allows you to easily remove unneeded ones.
+Just launch Phone Cleaner → go to the “Biggest” section → swipe down to remove unneeded files → switch to the “Similar” section → choose useless similar copies and tap on the Trash icon→ go to the “Trash” section → tap on the Remove Selected button.

 iCloud Photo Sharing.
 If you are not ready to delete some photos, the easiest way to get more storage on your iPhone is to transfer them to your iCloud photo storage.
 By default, you have 5GB of free storage space in iCloud.
 To do this, first, connect to the Internet.
 Next, go to Settings → Tap on your Apple ID → iCloud → Photos → select iCloud Photo Library → tap on Optimize iPhone Storage.
 From now on, reduced file sizes are stored on your iPhone and the full-resolution files are stored in iCloud.
 Note, that a removal of a photo/video in iCloud means it is removed from the iPhone, and that the converse is true.
 However, you can choose another cloud storage which will not be tied with your Apple ID to avoid double deletion.

 All these space-savings tips will help you to manage storage on your iPhone.
 Some of them may only need to be completed once, and others you may have to repeat regularly.
-Also, we recommend that you try the free storage space cleaner – Phone Cleaner, which will help you to find big, old media files and common duplicate files between your iPhone and Mac.
+Also, we recommend that you try the free storage space cleaner – Phone Cleaner, which will help you to find big, old media files, similar photos and common duplicate files between your iPhone and Mac.